Eva-Kuk/smoothie-lovers/README.md

 - CSS - [Jigsaw  Validation W3C Service](https://jigsaw.w3.org/css-validator/)
 - JSHint - [JSHint for detecting errors in JavaScript code](https://jshint.com/)
 - Link checker - [Check links and anchors in Web pages or full Web sites](https://validator.w3.org/checklink)
-- Lighthouse in Google dev tool for testing the performance of the website
+- Lighthouse in Google dev tool for testing the performance of the website.

 ## Version Control
 [Git](https://git-scm.com/) as a local repository and [GitHub](https://github.com/) as a remote repository are used for the project, and below is how I use them as the version control for the project.